Auxdibot/auxdibot/README.md

 ## About Project

 Auxdibot is a Discord bot project founded and maintained by Auxdible.
 Auxdibot utilizes discord.js for handling Discord interactions and Next.js for a fast and user-friendly dashboard, allowing users to interact with Auxdibot on the go.
+Additionally, Auxdibot features a wide variety of features for admins to manage their servers with.
+Auxdibot receives consistant updates and constant bug fixes, making it a reliable choice for your server!

 ### Important Files